perfectsense/brightspot-js-templates/README.md

 4) What the plugin will do:

 * AJAX in your JSON, crawl through it, find the template it's supposed to use and AJAX that in
-* Go through your JSON looking for "_dataUrl" keys and AJAX in all those JSON objects to create a full JSON object
+* Go through your JSON looking for `_dataUrl` keys and AJAX in all those JSON objects to create a full JSON object
-* Recursively crawl through your JSON looking for more "_template" keys and AJAX in those templates
+* Recursively crawl through your JSON looking for more `_template` keys and AJAX in those templates
 * Register all the templates and their partials with Handlebars
 * Compile and output your resulting HTML in the div where you specified the plugin